Understanding 0.12 as a Fraction: A thorough look

 The Mathematical Principles Involved

 The conversion process relies on the fundamental principles of place value in decimals and the concept of equivalent fractions.
 Understanding place value is crucial for correctly identifying the fraction represented by each digit in the decimal.
-The concept of equivalent fractions ensures that we can manipulate the numerator and denominator while maintaining the value of the fraction.
+Plus, the concept of equivalent fractions ensures that we can manipulate the numerator and denominator while maintaining the value of the fraction.
 The simplification process uses the concept of the greatest common divisor to reduce the fraction to its simplest form.

 Applications of Decimal to Fraction Conversions